ubinux/dnf-plugin-tui/README.md

 	F3:Next  F4:Back  F5:Info  F9:Exit

-	-  locale : Language pack
+	-  locale : Language package
-        -  dev : provide header files for other software
+        -  dev : Provide header files for other software
-	-  doc : document
+	-  doc : Document
-	-  dbg : debug file
+	-  dbg : Debug file
-	-  staticdev ：static compilation file
+	-  staticdev : Static compilation file
 	-  ptest : Python unit testing framework

 ```
 ##### (4).
 Confirm install
-&emsp;&emsp;If you select "No" in the "license" interface, but there is GPLV3 packages in the dependencies,
+&emsp;&emsp;If you select "No" in the "License" interface, but there are GPLv3 packages in the dependencies,
 <br>&emsp;&emsp;a dialog box will ask your decision.
 ```
         ┌────────────────────────┤ GPLv3 that be depended ├────────────────────────┐